CUBRID/cubrid-manual/en/admin/control.rst

 Managing the SQL Log
 ^^^^^^^^^^^^^^^^^^^^

 The SQL log file records SQL statements requested by the application client and is stored with the name of *<broker_name>_<app_server_num>*. sql.log.
 The SQL log is generated in the log/broker/sql_log directory when the SQL_LOG parameter is set to ON.
 Note that the size of the SQL log file to be generated cannot exceed the value set for the SQL_LOG_MAX_SIZE parameter.
-CUBRID offers the **broker_log_top**, **broker_log_converter**, and **broker_log_runner** utilities to manage SQL logs.
+CUBRID offers the **broker_log_top** and **cubrid_replay** utilities to manage SQL logs.
 Each utility should be executed in a directory where the corresponding SQL log exists.

 The following examples and descriptions show SQL log files: